dshgna/blog-archive/posts/ReactBlog.md

 ## Diving In

+React is a frontend Javascript library developed by Facebook and used extensively in their codebase.
+Unlike fully-fledged frameworks such as AngularJS, it focuses on just two functionalities.
+- Rendering UI components to the DOM
+- Event Handling

+The main advantages of React are its speed, devlarative bindings and composabilit, all which I'll go into more detail in this post.

 React breaks down the user interface into a hierarchy of individual components, each of which has a single responsibility.
-The blog is made up of a root component App, and it's three children: the sidebar, post list and individual posts.
+The blog is made up of a root component App, and it's three children: the sidebar, post list and individual post pages.

 #### Including external libraries